-The main problem with road or gravel bikes is that they normally don’t have any prepared place to attach bags.
+The main problem with road bikes is that they normally don’t have any prepared place to attach bags.
 Some people solve this by carrying everything in a small backpack.
 This could work, but your shoulders may suffer after a week on the road.
 I have shoulders like an anchovy, so I put my stuff in bags attached to my bike.
 Fortunately you can always attach a front bag to your handlebars.

 I have actually toured the Alps for a week with only such a bag!
 It is a big challenge to get everything you need into it, but it can be done.
 Some such bags have a small built-in lock that lets you lock the lid and itself to the bike.
-It won’t stop a thief equipped with some simple tools, but enough security while you’re having lunch.
+It won’t stop a thief equipped with some simple tools, but probably enough security while you’re having lunch.

 For most trips you also need another bag, and I have tried two different designs, both attached to the saddle post.
 My first had a solid metal grip which you buckled onto the saddle post, then the bag itself was attached on top of a rack extending back from the grip.
 Solid, but heavy.

 Today I prefer a soft bag which straps onto the saddle post and also attaches under the saddle with clever straps.
 Much lighter, and still big enough for my needs.
 The only drawbacks are that these bags swing a bit back and forth while climbing uphill, and that it is somewhat cumbersome to get anything out of it while attached to the bike.
 So only stuff such a bag with things you don’t need during the day.